Cloudify-PS/cloudify-training-labs/lab3/README.md

 Docker version 1.7.1, build 786b29d
 ```

-If Docker is not installed, install it as follows:
+If Docker is not installed:

+* If you are using Ubuntu 14.04, follow the instructions below to install it
+* Otherwise, refer to the Docker documentation for information how to install Docker on your machine: https://docs.docker.com/docker/installation/

+#### Installing Docker on Ubuntu 14.04

 ```bash
 curl -o install.sh -sSL https://get.docker.com/
 sudo sh install.sh
 ```

-### Ensure that the user, installing the Cloudify Manager, belongs to the `docker` group
+Then, ensure that the user, installing the Cloudify Manager, belongs to the `docker` group:

 ```bash
 groups ubuntu